• Skip to primary navigation

 How to Repurpose Crochet Doily to Make Doily Wall Art

-Making doilies was a popular pastime for the first part of the 20th century, and because they were made by hand, several family members would keep them remembering their loved ones from years past.
-Instead of getting rid of these beautiful pieces of art, I will show you a simple yet beautiful way to make doily wall art.
+Making doilies was a popular pastime for the first part of the 20th century, and because they were made by hand, several family members would keep remembering their loved ones from years past.
+Instead of getting rid of these beautiful art pieces, I will show you a simple yet attractive way to make doily wall art.
 Follow along and create yours today to honor your family members!

 What inspired me to do this doily wall art?